OpenSourceMolecularModeling/OpenSourceMolecularModeling.github.io/index.md

 Galaxy is a web platform for exploring biomedical data and includes as a component a Chemical Toolbox that integrates a number of other cheminformatics tools to offer an array of molecular search, property calculation, clustering, and manipulation capabilities.

 The Konstanz Information Miner (KNIME) is a general workflow environment that includes a number of plugins for cheminformatics, such as CDK and RDKit modules, as well as bioinformatics and machine learning modules.

+MoleQueue is a cross platform desktop application for managing compute resources on remote computers.

 Orange is a graphical interface for construction interactive workflows and performing data analysis and visualization.